 - Resolve all debts either by discharge or payment within 60 months except non-dischargeable/non-priority tax debt.

-If you are in a payment plan with the IRS and are finding it difficult….this list may sound pretty good.
+If you are in a payment plan with the IRS and are finding it difficult….this list may sound pretty good, but there are things that make a chapter 13 difficult as well.

 PAYING WHAT'S REQUIRED TO BE PAID